 Location: BCIT Parking Lot, 3700 Willingdon Avenue, Burnaby

-Burnaby Blooms (formerly the Rhododendron Festival) promotes the long-term sustainability and ecological health of our community in a fun and creative environment.
+Burnaby Blooms (formerly the Rhododendron Festival) promotes the long-term sustainability and ecological health of this Greater Vancouver community in a fun and creative environment.

 Locations: Shadbolt Centre for the Arts and Deer Lake Park

-Burnaby Farmers Market – From May 13 to the end of October
+Burnaby Farmers Market – May through the end of October, 2024

-Shop for an assortment of B.C. crafts, a variety of farm-fresh produce and delicious baked foods, while listening to live music.
-The market is open May 13 and 14 and then every Saturday from 9 a.m. to 2 p.m.
+Shop for an assortment of BC crafts, farm-fresh produce and delicious baked foods, while listening to live music.
+The market is open every Saturday from 9 a.m. to 2 p.m., May through the end of October.

 Location: Burnaby City Hall near Deer Lake